What parents need to know

 What's the story?

-Having grown up with an absent mother, an embittered father, and a crippled grandfather, Finley has held on to basketball and his devoted girlfriend as his lifelines through high school.
+Having grown up with an absent mother, an embittered father, and a disabled grandfather, Finley has held on to basketball and his devoted girlfriend as his lifelines through high school.
 When his coach asks him for a special favor -- to look after and befriend a formidable young basketball player who seems to have suffered a mental breakdown -- Finley reluctantly agrees.
 The new student calls himself "Boy21" and claims to be from another planet, and Finley works hard to protect him at their tough, racially divided school.
 But what will happen to Finley's basketball dreams if Boy21 takes his place on the team?

 Is it any good?